mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

 them just like they handle these representations in other contexts.

-When computing trends however, FASP SHOULD consider normalization to minimize the risk of obvious duplicates.
+When computing trends however, FASP SHOULD consider normalization to minimize the risk of obvious duplicates and individual spellings of the same hashtag not meeting the threshold of what constitutes a trend, while the aggregated numbers clearly would.

 For hashtags possible strategies for this besides case-insensitive handling of names include "ASCII folding" and using existing character